RateGravity/type-shift/README.md

 - ``path`JSON PATH EXPRESSION` ``given a JSON path expression sources values from another part of the input
 - `array(converter)` creates a converter that matches an array with values of the given converter
 - `record(converter)` creates a converter that matches an object with values of the given converter
+- `strict(object or array of converters)` creates a converter that matches the structure of the input converters, omits values from the output that are not declared.
+- `shape(object or array of converters, [other value converter])` creates a converter that matches the structure of the input converters, passes through any undeclared values after checking them against a converter.

 ### Path Converters
 The `path` tag function is used to evaluate a JSON path expression and convert it into a converter that projects a value, or values from another location in the input.